janmarthedal/janmr.com/src/posts/2009-08-28-on-the-divergence-of-a-geometric-progression-sum.markdown

 categories: mathematics
 excerpt: "Let us revisit the geometric progression sum considered in an earlier article, s_r = sum_{k=0}^infty r^k = 1 + r + r^2 + r^3 + ..., where r here is a complex number.
 For what values of r does this infinite sum make sense? [...]"
 ---
-Let us revisit the geometric progression sum considered in an <a href="/2008/10/nice-geometric-progression-proof.html">earlier article</a>,
+Let us revisit the geometric progression sum considered in an [earlier article](/2008/10/nice-geometric-progression-proof.html),

 $$s_r = \sum_{k=0}^\infty r^k = 1 + r + r^2 + r^3 + \ldots,$$

-where $r$ here is a <a href="http://en.wikipedia.org/wiki/Complex_number">complex number</a>.
+where $r$ here is a [complex number](http://en.wikipedia.org/wiki/Complex_number).
 For what values of $r$ does this infinite sum make sense?
-Can we find a <a href="http://en.wikipedia.org/wiki/Closed-form_expression">closed-form expression</a> for $s_r$ in such cases?
+Can we find a [closed-form expression](http://en.wikipedia.org/wiki/Closed-form_expression) for $s_r$ in such cases?
 To investigate this, we fix $r$ to some value and consider the partial sums:

 $$s_r(n) = \sum_{k=0}^n r^k = 1 + r + r^2 + \ldots + r^{n-1},$$